mubasshir-lhg/mubasshir-lhg/README.md

 - 👋 Hi, I’m @mubasshir-lhg
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on open-source community packages adn widgets
+- 💞️ I’m looking to collaborate on open-source community packages and widgets
 - 📫 How to reach me mubasshirwriter@gmail.com

 <!---